w3c/sdw/bp/BP-implementation-report-00002.md

 Check that within the data [Spatial Things](https://www.w3.org/TR/sdw-bp/#dfn-spatial-thing), such as countries, regions and people, are referred to by HTTP URIs or by short identifiers that can be converted to HTTP URIs.
 Ideally dereferencing the URIs should return the [Spatial Thing](https://www.w3.org/TR/sdw-bp/#dfn-spatial-thing), however, they have value as globally scoped variables whether they dereference or not | <ul><li>- [x] </li></ul>

 #### How-to
+The Linked Data API version of the G-NAF was assigned a URI for identify it, <http://linked.data.gov.au/dataset/gnaf> and, further, spatial objects classes were identified within the dataset according to two main ontologies.
+One of these ontologies was a seperately published [OWL](https://www.w3.org/2001/sw/wiki/OWL) version of the [ISO's 19160-1:2015 -- Addressing](https://www.iso.org/standard/61710.html), see <http://linked.data.gov.au/def/iso19160-1-address>; the other the G-NAF Ontology <http://linked.data.gov.au/def/gnaf> that was created specifically for this dataset.

+Registers of the main items within the G-NAF ontology (e.g. Address, Street, Locality) were created to give access to instances of each class.
+Each register was assigned a unique URI (e.g. <http://linked.data.gov.au/dataset/gnaf/address/> for Address) and each individual within each Register was assigned a URI based on the Register, e.g. Address 'GAACT714845933' was assigned the URI <http://linked.data.gov.au/dataset/gnaf/address/GAACT714845933>.

+Finally, the most significant items classes in the datasets (Address, StreetLocality) were also assigned a second 'top-level' register URI that was not bound to the dataset to highlight the class of items.
+The URI for the Address register is <http://linked.data.gov.au/address/> which means there are two registers for Address objects resolving to the same API endpoint.

-A set of spatial objects was identified during Ontology design (e.g., Address, Street, Locality).
-Registers were created to identify each instance of the resulting classes.
-Each register was assigned a unique URI pattern following the rules defined by the [Australian Government Linked Data Working Group](https://linked.data.gov.au) [URI Guidelines](https://github.com/AGLDWG/TR/wiki/URI-Guidelines-for-publishing-linked-datasets-on-data.gov.au-v0.1).
-In order to ensure persistence, (write something)
+These URIs were all assigned following rules defined by the [Australian Government Linked Data Working Group](http://linked.data.gov.au) which are articulated in their [URI Guidelines](http://linked.data.gov.au/governance).

 ### [Best Practice 2: Make your spatial data indexable by search engines](https://www.w3.org/TR/sdw-bp/#indexable-by-search-engines)